Technology-based carbon removal

 1. Climeworks’ Orca plant sucks ambient air with fans through so-called CO2 collectors, which contain a filter that traps the CO2 molecules.

 2. When the filter is completely full of CO₂, the collector closes, and the temperature rises to about 100°C (a very low temperature if we think that it is the same temperature that it takes to boil water to make a cup of tea!) – which causes the CO2 to detach from the filter and it can be collected.

 3. The CO2 is then delivered to Climeworks’ storage partner Carbfix for permanent CO2 mineral storage underground, where it turns into stone and is removed for good.

 The permanence of this carbon dioxide removal solution is unique and thanks to the engineered process it can be exactly measured how much CO2 is removed from the air.
 Climeworks’ machines consist of modular CO₂ collectors that can be stacked to build machines of any capacity.
 Consequently, their direct air capture machines do not compete with agricultural land because they are location independent and require a relatively small surface area.

-The Climeworks direct air capture technology runs exclusively on clean energy, and the modular CO2 collectors can be stacked to build machines of any size.
-Grey emissions are below 10%, which means that out of 100 tons of carbon dioxide that our machines capture from the air, at least 90 tons are permanently removed and only up to 10 tons are re-emitted.
+The Climeworks direct air capture technology runs exclusively on clean energy, and grey emissions are below 10%, which means that out of 100 tons of carbon dioxide that our machines capture from the air, at least 90 tons are permanently removed and only up to 10 tons are re-emitted.

-Founded by the engineers Christoph Gebald and Jan Wurzbacher, Climeworks strives to inspire 1 billion people to act now and remove carbon dioxide from the air.
+Founded by engineers Christoph Gebald and Jan Wurzbacher in 2009, Climeworks is on a journey to climate impact at scale.
+To do so, it strives to inspire 1 billion people to act and remove CO2 from the air.